ksetrae/residual-action-prediction/README.md

 Tested with python 3.10, pytorch 2.0

 # TODO
-- evaluation on any data
+- compare to behavioral cloning on observation history (BCOH), behavioral cloning from single observation (BCSO) as in the paper
-- evaluation on MuJoCo/CARLA (as in the paper)
+- evaluation on MuJoCo/CARLA as in the paper